 Just to understand, how many people are there right now on the market, to process orders, searching in google, you could find at least 40/45 websites of processing companies, almost all of which are from Bangladesh.
 And these are the ones you could find in Google because they had websites and/or social media presence.
 There a lot many individuals, freelancers , who work home based.

 Admittedly, some blame lies in me to for all the spam marketing property preservation companies get to which they are so much annoyed sometimes.
 Every year, just before the grass season starts, I do setup a one-time email marketing campaign in hopes that with with increased work flow that comes every season some preservation companies will need our services.
 Although, such campaigns are made as such as to leave out the DNCs, ones that in the past has already shown no interest and asked to be not solicited, there is always a slight chance that the email may land on a person's inbox who may already have been spammed to oblivion by the other "processing companies".
 Also, if you have read till this point you would also understand that Yes, I was the individual who was part of the whole thing when it started in Bangladesh and thus am indirectly responsible for all that happened after.

-Zayed Uddin Ahmed is the Founder and CEO of ASL Preservation Solutions, a startup BPO firm that provides Outsourcing Solutions to small and medium sized companies.
-To know more about him and his firm go to http://www.aslpreservationsolutions.com/
+Zayed Uddin Ahmed is the Founder and CEO of ASL BPO, a startup BPO firm that provides Outsourcing Solutions to small and medium sized companies.
+To know more about him and his firm go to https://www.aslpreservationsolutions.com/